jfelten/knowhow-shell/README.md

     npm install knowhow-shell

-# Simple Usage - executing a single command
+## Simple Usage - executing a single command

-If you just want to execute a command without learning knowhow job syntax we provide a simple interface:
+If you just want to execute a command without learning knowhow job there is a simple interface:

-		var KnowhowShell = require('../knowhow-shell.js');
+		var KnowhowShell = require('knowhow-shell.js');
 		var knowhowShell = new KnowhowShell();

 		knowhowShell.executeSingleCommand("node -v", function(err, result) {
 			console.log("you are running node version: "+result.output);
 		});

-You may also pass in a command object for more complex tasks:
+For more complex tasks use a command object:

 		npmInitCommand = {
 				command: 'npm init',